Trainzack/RainedUtilities/README.md

 # RainedUtilities
-Provides some utility lua scripts for the Rained level editor
+This is a set of utilities for the Rained level editor.

+## Installation

+Merge the scripts folder included in this repository with the one in your Rained folder.

+## Included utilities

+- Tile Search AutoTile